Notes on the linearity defect and applications: Abstract

 \section{Abstract}

-The linearity defect introduced by Herzog and Iyengar is a numerical measure for the complexity of minimal free resolutions over local rings and graded algebras.
-We study the behavior of linearity defect along short exact sequences, employing a result due to \c{S}ega.
-We point out two classes of exact sequences involving Koszul modules, along which linearity defect behaves nicely.
-We also generalize the notion of Koszul filtrations from the standard graded case to the local setting.
-Among the applications, we prove that specializations of absolutely Koszul algebras are again absolutely Koszul, answering a question due to Conca, Iyengar, Nguyen and R\"omer.
-The proof is based on a change-of-rings result for linearity defect along a surjection of noetherian local rings $R\to S$ where $S$ is a Koszul $R$-module.
+The linearity defect, introduced by Herzog and Iyengar, is a numerical measure for the complexity of minimal free resolutions.
+Employing a characterization of the linearity defect due to \c{S}ega, we study the behavior of linearity defect along short exact sequences.
+We point out two classes of short exact sequences involving Koszul modules, along which linearity defect behaves nicely.
+We also generalize the notion of Koszul filtrations from the graded case to the local setting.
+Among the applications, we prove that if $R\to S$ is a surjection of noetherian local rings such that $S$ is a Koszul $R$-module, and $N$ is a finitely generated $S$-module, then the linearity defect of $N$ as an $R$-module is the same as its linearity defect as an $S$-module.
+In particular, we confirm that specializations of absolutely Koszul algebras are again absolutely Koszul, answering positively a question due to Conca, Iyengar, Nguyen and R\"omer.